jweir/HTML-Sketch/README.md

 # HTML Sketch

-This is some boiler plate HTML, Javascript and CSS that I use to quickly sketch up a page or idea.
+Boiler plate HTML, Javascript and CSS that I use to quickly sketch up a page or idea.

-## How to use it

-[Download](https://github.com/jweir/HTML-Sketch/zipball/master) the zip file, uncompress it and edit away.
+## [Download](https://github.com/jweir/HTML-Sketch/zipball/master) the zip file, uncompress it and edit away.

-The files to edit are *sketch.html*, *sketch.js* and *sketch.css*.

 ## What have we got here?